MicrosoftDocs/SupportArticles-docs/support/azure/azure-storage/troubleshoot-azure-files.md

 - Ensure that the file share snapshot, corresponding to the recovery point you're trying to use for recovery, still exists.

   > [!NOTE]
-  > If you delete a file share snapshot that was created by Azure Backup, the corresponding recovery points become unusable.
+  > If you delete a file share snapshot created by Azure Backup, the corresponding recovery points become unusable.
 We recommend not deleting snapshots to ensure guaranteed recovery.

 - Try selecting another restore point to recover your data.